Chatlada-Nina/pizza-hemma/README.md

 ## Credits

-- I would like to thank you Code Institute tutors and slack channel community for guiding and helping me through the process of building my final project.
+- I would like to thank Code Institute tutors and the slack channel community for guiding and helping me through the process of building my final project.
-- I would like to thank you my husband and family for supporting and taking time to test my website and giving me valuable feedbacks.
+- I would like to thank my husband and family for supporting and taking time to test my website and giving me valuable feedback.

 ### Content